peter-durrant/SignalR/readme.md

 }
 ```

-The Connect function returns the state of the connection once the connection attempt has completed.
+The `Connect` function returns the state of the connection once the connection attempt has completed.

 ### Asynchronous

-The use of Wait() is dropped in favour of await.
+The use of `Wait()` is dropped in favour of `await`.

 ```c#
 public async Task<bool> Connect()